-Howden Broking Group’s culture of embracing change and long-term focus has enabled it to pivot, innovate, and adapt to ensure its employees and clients are taken care of during a year of significant change
+Howden Broking Group has a culture of embracing change and long-term focus has enabled it to pivot, innovate, and adapt to ensure its employees and clients are taken care of during a year of significant change.

 The combined health and socioeconomic impact of the COVID-19 pandemic is creating a multitude of challenges for individuals and businesses alike.

 There is no getting around the fact that this year has been a strange time for everyone, and that the challenges and opportunities that have arisen are forcing many to adapt to entirely new ways of thinking and operating.

 There are a lot of businesses that are completely changing the way they do things.
 The way people are using technology and the whole concept of what a workforce looks like is shifting.

 The purpose of insurance is to aid clients in their time of need, and times of significant change are when specialist brokers really prove their value.

 Many companies are being hit hard by the pandemic.
 Unfortunately, not all pandemic-related losses are covered and, on top of that, a hardening market is causing unavoidable increases in insurance premiums.

 A key player within the Asian insurance industry, Howden Broking Group is focused on helping its clients across Asia-Pacific to address their immediate challenges, whilst working with insurers to develop the solutions that will protect businesses against the future risks of an ever-changing world.